awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 During the AMI\-creation process, Amazon EC2 creates snapshots of your instance's root volume and any other EBS volumes attached to your instance\.
 You're charged for the snapshots until you deregister the AMI and delete the snapshots\.
 For more information, see [Deregister your Windows AMI](deregister-ami.md)\.
 If any volumes attached to the instance are encrypted, the new AMI only launches successfully on instance types that support Amazon EBS encryption\.
 For more information, see [Amazon EBS encryption](EBSEncryption.md)\.

 Depending on the size of the volumes, it can take several minutes for the AMI\-creation process to complete \(sometimes up to 24 hours\)\.
 You may find it more efficient to create snapshots of your volumes prior to creating your AMI\.
 This way, only small, incremental snapshots need to be created when the AMI is created, and the process completes more quickly \(the total time for snapshot creation remains the same\)\.
-For more information, see [Creating Amazon EBS snapshots](ebs-creating-snapshot.md)\.
+For more information, see [Create Amazon EBS snapshots](ebs-creating-snapshot.md)\.

 After the process completes, you have a new AMI and snapshot created from the root volume of the instance\.
 When you launch an instance using the new AMI, we create a new EBS volume for its root volume using the snapshot\.